BioJulia/GenomicAnnotations.jl/README.md

 ## Usage
-GenBank files are read with `readgbk(gbkfile)`, which returns a vector of `Chromosome`s.
+GenBank files are read with `readgbk(gbkfile)`, which returns a vector of `Chromosome`s. `gbkfile` can be gzipped as long as the filename ends in ".gz".
 If we're only interested in the first chromosome in `example.gbk` we only need to store the first element.
 ```julia
 chr = readgbk("test/example.gbk")[1]
 ```